Microsoft Intune planning guide

 Office 365 includes the apps that users rely on, including Outlook, Word, SharePoint, Teams, OneDrive, and more.
 You can deploy these apps to devices using Intune.

-Microsoft Defender Advanced Threat Protection (ATP) helps monitor and scan your Windows 10 devices for malicious activity.
+Microsoft Defender for Endpoint helps monitor and scan your Windows 10 devices for malicious activity.
 You can also set an acceptable threat level.
 When combined with conditional access, you can block access to organization resources if the threat level is exceeded.

 Azure Information Protection classifies and protects documents and emails by applying labels.
 On Office apps, you can use this service to prevent unauthorized access to organization data, including apps on personal devices.